 What should I be looking for in a counsellor or psychotherapist?

 There are currently no laws in place that outline what training and qualifications a counsellor must have in order to treat addiction.
-However, the National Institute for Health and Clinical Excellence (NICE) have developed a set of guidelines that provide advice about the recommended treatments for alcohol and drug abuse.
+However, the National Institute for Health and Care Excellence (NICE) have developed a set of guidelines that provide advice about the recommended treatments for alcohol and drug abuse.

 Overall recommendations for those struggling with addiction include a detox therapy programme combined with behavioural therapy or cognitive behavioural therapy.
 For couples struggling with addiction within their relationship, couples counselling is also recommended.
 Additionally, if the addiction is affecting (or has been affected by) the person's family, family counselling may also be helpful.